Can Freelancing Be a Possible Choice of Career in India? The short answer is YES but let me share how to make it a choice of career

-The short answer is yes because though I am a blogger and an online marketing consultant, more than 40% of my total income comes from web development clients which is enough for me to be a full-time freelancer as well.
+The short answer is yes, freelancing is a possible choice of career in India.
+Though I am a blogger and an online marketing consultant, more than 40% of my total income comes from web development clients who are enough for me to be a full-time freelancer as well.

-So freelancing is definitely a possible career option in India but please do consider the following aspect to freelancing.
+So freelancing is a possible career option in India, but please do consider the following aspect to freelancing.

 1. Getting Freelance Work

-Once you have your first few clients, the next big challenge is getting constant source of clients for freelancing.
-I have also shared How To Get Regular Income From Freelancing.
+Once you have your first few clients, the next big challenge is getting a constant source of clients for freelancing.
+I have also shared How To Get Regular Clients.

 2. Hot Freelancing Skills

-All skills are not paid equally.
-Here are some of the highly paid skills of the freelancing world:
+All skills don’t get the same pay.
+Here are some of the high paying skills of the freelancing world:

 - Translations – Next to writers are translators.
-Very specific skill set is needed where knowing more than one language is a must to be a translator.
+The particular skill set is needed where knowing more than one language is a must to be a translator.

-- Mobile Development – Mobile (iOS and Android) development is quite on the rise and if you can develop apps for mobile, you can grab a lot of freelancing clients.
+- Mobile Development – Mobile (iOS and Android) development is quite on the rise, and if you can develop apps for mobile, you can grab a lot of freelance clients.

 - Web Development – Web development is one of those evergreen skills for freelancing.

-- Search Engine Optimization – Last but by no means the least is SEO.
-Hiring a SEO freelancer is always a challenge but the top class SEO experts claim $1000+ hourly rates for consultation.
+- Search Engine Optimization – Last but by no means, the least is SEO.
+Hiring an SEO freelancer is always a challenge, but the top-class SEO experts claim $1000+ hourly rates for consultation.

-Note: Above data is from various sources like Quora, Elance, Upwork and Google Trends.
+Note: The above data is from various sources like Quora, Elance, Upwork, and Google Trends.

-If you consider freelancing for data entry jobs, you can have a tough time ahead or even if you are considering freelancing to be a web designer, you can have lot of price competition when starting out.
+If you consider freelancing for data entry jobs, you can have a tough time ahead, or even if you are considering freelancing to be a web designer, you can have a lot of price competition when starting.

 Freelancing is all about learning the skills that are in demand.
-When I was doing my job, I was more of a C++ developer and moved to C# but when I moved to being a blogger and freelancer, I opted for PHP as I saw very limited work was being offered in C++ and on top of that I needed to learn PHP for my own sites as well.
+When I was doing my job, I was more of a C++ developer.
+With time moved over to C#.
+However, when I left the job to be a blogger and freelancer, I chose PHP as I needed to learn PHP for my sites.

 3. Non Technical Skills

-As a freelancer, you not only need to have technical skills but also need to possess many more non-technical skills.
-Here are few skills that are an absolute must for a freelancer.
+If you are willing to have a career in freelancing in India, you need to possess many skills outside of what you work on.
+Here are a few skills that are an absolute must for a freelancer.

 - Communication Skills: Freelancing is less about being better technically and more about being clear in your communications.
-You should not only be able to understand client requirements but should also be able to ask the right questions and communicate about your understanding of the scope of the project and let the client know what he/she can expect working with you.
+You should not only be able to understand client requirements but should also be able to ask the right questions and communicate about your understanding of the scope of the project to let them know why you are the best for them.

-- Estimating Skills: You may be a gem of a developer but if you can’t estimate how much time it will take for you to complete the job, you can have a tough time putting a price to your clients.
-Either you may end up being paid too low for an overly complex task or may ask too much for an overly simple requirement.
+- Estimation Skills: You may be a gem of a freelancer, but if you can’t estimate how much time it will take for you to complete the job, you can have a tough time putting a price to your clients.

-- Negotiating Skills: Client may always want to be doing things for as little as possible and if you don’t have the right negotiating skills you can be working for too little most of the time.
+- Negotiation Skills: The client may always want to be doing things for as little as possible.
+If you don’t have the right negotiating skills, you can be working for too little most of the time.

-- Marketing Skills: Any business needs marketing and individual freelancers are no difference.
-You need to have a basic understanding of marketing so you can either do some preliminary marketing or can at least interview and hire marketers.
+- Marketing Skills: Any business needs marketing and individual freelancers are no different.
+You need to have a basic understanding of marketing.
+So, you can either do some preliminary marketing or can at least interview and hire marketers.

 - Delegating Skills: Your growth trajectory as a freelancer will be exponential if you can form a team.
-As a team member, you should be able to delegate work to others and manage them efficiently to make profits.
+As a team member, you may need to delegate work to others and manage them efficiently to make profits.

 4. Approach to Projects

 What would be the right approach to applying for projects as a newbie freelancer?
-Put yourself in the employer’s shoe for a minute.
-If you look at some of the application as an employer, you will just feel pity for those freelancers.
+Put yourself in the employer’s shoes for a minute.
+If you look at some of the applications as an employer, you will just feel pity for those freelancers.

 Let us take an example of bids for a new website that a client wants to develop.
 You will always have applications like